-Humanitas Trust was founded by DR Clive Stack in 1992 from his first pay check after graduating from Medicine at the University of Tasmania.
+Humanitas Trust (now Humanitas Services) was founded by DR Clive Stack in 1992 from his first pay check after graduating from Medicine at the University of Tasmania.
 He has been the driving force behind the charity since its establishment.

 Clive was born in Tasmania, the youngest of four boys, born to immigrant parents having settled in Tasmania from South Africa.
 His dream began as a 14 year old boy and developed over the years into a concrete plan to establish a charity and ultimately a wellness centre.
 This started to take form very early when he petitioned one of his older brothers to purchase land for him as it became available.
 This was so he could buy it back once he was earning, to build his ‘dream’ wellness centre.
 Challenged with dyslexia, he new his journey would be difficult to achieve.
 His driving passion was to help others, especially those who could not afford to help themselves.
 He realised he would need to study medicine and face many obstacles to achieve his dream.
 His determination and patience, plus the endless support of his family allowed Clive to study medicine and further his journey to acquire what he needed to achieve his dream.